Menu

 — Step 1.)
 You will click the link below to begin your registration.

 — Step 2.)
 When the page loads, select the date you want to take your exam from our “Exam Schedule” page.
-Make sure the club “AARG” is showing up on the session you are planning to register for as the administering club.
-Follow all proceeding instructions.
+Follow all subsequent instructions.

 — Step 3.)
 Complete the amateur radio license application that follows.
 Make sure you have all of the requested information to complete the application.